-Why do Transgender People Commit Suicide
+Why do Transgender People Die by Suicide?

 The following are six risk factors that providers should be aware of and assess in order to better understand suicide risk in their TGD patients.

 Studies have identified various factors that contribute to suicide and suicidal ideation in transgender individuals.
 These factors include different forms of violence, discrimination, harassment, and rejection based on one’s minority gender identity.
 These factors are consistently associated with increased suicidal ideation but have a weaker link to suicidal behavior.
 The factors that are most highly related to suicidal ideation include harassment, discrimination, social stressors such as rejection, and non-affirmation in one’s identity.
 On the other hand, experiences of physical and sexual violence are related to both suicidal ideation and behavior.
 By understanding and addressing these risk factors, we can work towards developing effective prevention strategies and interventions to support the mental health and well-being of transgender individuals.